Israeli–Palestinian economic peace efforts: Groups and companies

 Olives of Peace is a joint Israeli-Palestinian business venture to sell olive oil.
 Through this project, Israelis and Palestinians have carried out joint training sessions and planning.
 It has also led to Palestinian oil production being enriched by Israeli ingredients.
 It has produced olive oil which has been sold under the brand name "Olives of Peace."

 A new computer company composed of both Israelis and Palestinians has received major press coverage in Western media, as a vital new example of joint effort between Israelis and Palestinians.
 The company G.ho.st has offices in both Modiin and Ramallah.
 Palestinians have benefited from large amounts of venture capital available through Israeli contacts.
 Israeli involvement began by benefiting from the labor costs and salary levels in Palestinian society, where various Israeli business have already outsourced some business.
 Over time, the project became a partnership, owing to a large number of new Palestinian college graduates who studied information science and needed new business opportunities.

 Investors as individuals and companies, such as Michael Eisenberg of Benchmark Capital have sought to invest funds based on G.ho.st's long-term goals to create a totally web-based computer environment, free of any need for traditional software applications.
-Another significant connection has been through Noa Rothman, granddaughter of Yitzchak Rabin, whose organization promotes joint dialogue.
+Another significant connection has been through Noa Rothman, granddaughter of Yitzhak Rabin, whose organization promotes joint dialogue.